MingleiYang/forna/README.md

     <img src="https://raw.githubusercontent.com/pkerpedjiev/forna/master/htdocs/img/favicon-192x192.png" alt="forna logo" title="forna logo" width="150" align="right" />
 </div>

+This fork contains some extra inline styling, allowing the forna-generated SVG to be downloaded and displayed correctly in a wide range of software.

 ### Overview ###

 The ``forna`` package provides a web interface for displaying RNA secondary